thhdragon/ff5m/docs/INSTALL.md

 ### (Temporary) Install dependencies

+The mod comes with pre-installed **root** access, allowing you to connect via SSH using the credentials _root/root_.

 As the mod is still in development, it does not have a firmware image yet.
 Therefore, you need to install the necessary dependencies on the printer: